CtrlK

 Progressive Disclosure

-This is a monolithic wall of text with everything inlined into a single massive SKILL.md.
-The 20-category taxonomy, side-condition checklists, detailed JSON schemas, deep-fix specifications, restatement-check algorithm, and submission artifact schemas should all be in separate reference files.
-There is one reference to `shared-references/reviewer-routing.md` and `shared-references/assurance-contract.md`, but no bundle files are provided, and the vast majority of content that should be split out remains inline.
+This is a monolithic wall of text with no bundle files to offload content to.
+The issue taxonomy (20 categories), side-condition checklists, JSON schemas, deep-fix specifications, restatement-check algorithm, and verdict decision tables are all inline in a single massive file.
+References to external files like `shared-references/reviewer-routing.md` and `shared-references/assurance-contract.md` exist but no bundle files are provided, and the core problem is that content that should be in separate reference files (taxonomy, schemas, checklists) is all embedded.

 1 / 3